bcstp/hugosite/content/post/2022-apr-beth-biesel.md

 <p>Beth Biesel</p>
 </div>

-Our guest speaker, **Beth Biesel**, is Forum Chief of the [American Liberty Forum](https://www.americanlibertyforum.org/whats-new/category/election-integrity), [Election Integrity Chair](https://www.texaseagleforum.com/electionintegrity) for [Texas Eagle Forum](https://www.texaseagleforum.com/) and serves on the Dallas County GOP Election Integrity Committee to name only a few of her active commitments.
+Our guest speaker, **Beth Biesel** ([bio](#bio)), is Forum Chief of the [American Liberty Forum](https://www.americanlibertyforum.org/whats-new/category/election-integrity), [Election Integrity Chair](https://www.texaseagleforum.com/electionintegrity) for [Texas Eagle Forum](https://www.texaseagleforum.com/) and serves on the Dallas County GOP Election Integrity Committee to name only a few of her active commitments.

 Beth is passionate about election integrity and will be presenting a portion of her program titled “Election Transparency on Trial” and will address: